 Till recently, when the Adani Foundation, Mundra team members approached Mansuri Karimbhai Umarbhai, perhaps the sole survivor of the craft in Kutchh, Namda was dying a natural death.
-As a good corporate citizen, the Adani Group initiated a move to protect the art form, as well to make it popular and sustainable
+As a good corporate citizen, the Adani Group initiated a move to protect the art form, as well to make it popular and surveying the control of the craft form.